 Does your pet need to shed a few pounds?
 Doggy Daycare may be the answer.
-Channel 19 interviewed PetWorks for their "Fat Camp for Fido" feature.
+We were interviewed for a "Fat Camp for Fido" video.
 WATCH the video.

 Viewing Hours: 8am-4pm, M-F

 Friendly dogs play in our climate-controlled space with canine pals.
 Our goal is to have your dog interact with other dogs.
 The PetWorks staff supervises play in our three indoor play areas and our four outdoor play areas that have artificial turf for comfort and cleanliness.

 Little dogs & big dogs each have their own play areas - we follow industry standards for separation of dogs based upon 1) size and 2) temperament.
 We accept most dogs (sorry - no wolf hybrids or protection-trained dogs) for daycare.
 Dogs over 80 lbs. will be evaluated on a case by case basis.

 Dogs attending Daycare must be current on vaccinations: DHPP, Rabies (when age-appropriate), Bordetella (for canine cough) a minimum of seven days before attending.
 All vaccinations must be administered by a licensed veterinarian.
 We also request 2 negative fecal results for puppies.
 We cannot accept puppies less than 12 weeks of age with at least 2 rounds of puppy vaccinations.
 Dogs 7 months of age and older must be spayed or neutered and pass an evaluation before attending.
 Evaluations and Tours are by appointment - please call (440) 255-7387 to schedule.

 When a dog comes to us for a daycare or lodging evaluation, here is what we look at:

 Will the dog let the staff safely handle it or does it growl, snarl or snap at us?